 Condition 11 of Schedule 5 of the LEC Consent for the project requires an independent environmental audit to be undertaken within a year of commencing development under the consent and every three years thereafter.
 The first independent environmental audit covered the date of commencement of SSD 2017/108663, that is, 7th August 2018 to 30th September 2019.
 The audit report is available on the Gunlake Quarries website.
-The next audit is due to be undertaken in late 2022.
+The next audit is due to be undertaken in the coming reporting period, that is three years after the first audit under the current approval.